dannyz30w/rivulet-utils/README.md

 # RivulEd Utilities

-This is a collection of Jupyter notebooks designed to serve as utilities that help educators identify and download pedagogically useful *rivulets* of data from large, public data streams.
+This is a collection of Jupyter notebooks designed to serve as utilities that help educators identify and download pedagogically useful subsets of data from large, public data streams.

 ## About RivulEd

 The name *RivulEd* is a play on the word _rivulet_, indicating a small stream, combined with _Ed_ for _education_.
-It's an homage to Tim Erickson's idea of students being [Awash in Data](https://codap.xyz/awash/), and an acknowledgement that while there are some powerful [Oceans of Data](https://oceansofdata.org/) out there, finding one that's manageable, interesting, and ready to use can be difficult.
+It's a nod to Tim Erickson's idea of students being [Awash in Data](https://codap.xyz/awash/), and an acknowledgement that while there are some powerful [Oceans of Data](https://oceansofdata.org/) out there, finding one that's manageable, interesting, and ready to use can be difficult.